jgm/gitit/README.markdown

 Restricting access
 ------------------

-If you want to limit account creation on your wiki, the easiest way to do this is to provide an `access-question` in your configuration file.
-(See the commented default configuration file.)
-Nobody will be able to create an account without knowing the answer to the access question.
+If you want to limit account creation or anonymous edits on your wiki, the easiest way to do this is to provide an `access-question` in your configuration file (see the commented default configuration file).
+Nobody will be able to create an account or make an anonymous edit without knowing the answer to the access question.
+Note that anonymous edits are only enabled when `require-authentication: none`, otherwise `access-question` only manifests itself in account creation.

 Another approach is to use HTTP authentication.
 (See the config file comments on `authentication-method`.)

+If you only want to restrict bots from creating accounts or editing pages anonymously, you can use one or more of the following methods:

+1. Use the reCAPTCHA service to stop bots from creating accounts (see `use-recaptcha` configuraiton variable).
+Currently, `use-recaptcha` does not restrict anonymous edits.
+2. Use the `access-question` configuration variables to frame an access question that only humans can answer.

 Authentication through github
 -----------------------------